TRAINING COURSE

 • Allow time to sit and talk with individual children

-• Focus on activities rather than outcome
+• Focus on activities rather than the outcome

 Encourage Children to think, reason, question, and experiment